Strawberry Shortcake: The Sweet Dreams Movie

-Strawberry Shortcake: The Sweet Dreams Movie is a 2006 American computer-animated family fantasy adventure musical film produced by DIC Entertainment Corporation and released theatrically in select cities on October 7, 2006 by Kidtoon Films.
+Strawberry Shortcake: The Sweet Dreams Movie is a 2006 American animated family fantasy adventure musical film produced by DIC Entertainment and released theatrically in select cities on October 7, 2006, by Kidtoon Films.
 It was the first feature-length film to feature the eponymous American Greetings property, and stars the voices of Sarah Heinke, Rachel Ware, Nils Haaland, and Bridget Robbins.
 The film also includes the first appearance of the villain, the Peculiar Pie Man, since Nelvana's Strawberry Shortcake specials from more than twenty years earlier.

 Plot

-After arranging a sleepover with her friends, Strawberry and the rest of the gang travel to the Land of Dreams on a sea-plane like boat that Ginger Snap has built, which helps a massively violent war to stop the Pie Man, Sour Grapes and their army of nightmares from ruling the earth.
+While having a sleepover together, Strawberry and her friends travel to the Land of Dreams on a sea-plane like boat built by Ginger Snap, where they must help stop the Pieman, Sour Grapes and their army of nightmares from ruling the earth.